Machiavellianism

 Do Machiavellians care about people?

 Machiavellians are primarily motivated by self-interest.
 They may use and manipulate people to achieve their goals but are less likely to genuinely care about others’ well-being.
-Their concern for people is often instrumental in achieving their own objectives.
+Their concern for people is often instrumental in achieving their objectives.

 Are Machiavellians controlling?